-TESOL students must complete three credit hours of course work in a language other than English with grades of "B" or better.
-Students who have not met this requirement at the time of admission must complete one semester of language course work, receiving grades of "B" or better prior to taking the MA Qualifying Examination.
+TESOL students must complete six credit hours of course work in a language other than English with grades of "B" or better.
+Students who have not met this requirement at the time of admission must complete two semesters of language course work, receiving grades of "B" or better, prior to taking the MA Qualifying Examination.
+Nonnative speakers of English are exempt from this requirement but may be required to take an advanced-level ESL course, depending on the results of the University's Test of English Language Proficiency (TELP) for international students.
+MA Qualifying Examination TESOL